roshmadosh/Kaput/README.md

 Took a minute to understand distinction between recording DB credentials via `spring.liquibase.*` in `application.properties` and as arguments for the liquibase Gradle plugin.
 The former can be used for bootstrapping your DB on application start, the latter is for running Gradle tasks like `generateChangeLog`.
 One pain point I could _not_ resolve is how the plugin resolves the path you give for the `changelogFile` parameter, as the same path seems to work some tasks but not for others.

 Worth noting that the insert `ChangeSet` didn't work until I removed the `tableName` parameter.
 Not sure why.

+### Hibernate & JPA
+Biggest pain-point was debugging an `IllegalStateException` error from a one-to-many POST request.
+Enabling DEBUG logging didn't really help and I had to try different things before finding that if I set `CascadeType` to `PERSIST` Hibernate tries to insert a `JobApplication` with null fields.
+Instead, I have to set it to `MERGE`.
+Not sure why atm.

+Also, setting the `fetch` parameter to `LAZY` causes an exception to be thrown when making a GET request for a user's job applications.